vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/velero-with-restic.md

 It's recommended to dedicate a unique storage bucket to each cluster.

-For this demonstration purpose, we deployed Minio that uses an AWS plug-in.
+For this demonstration purpose, Minio has been considered which uses an AWS plug-in to provide S3 compatible object store.
 1. Deploy the Minio by applying the configuration file [minio.yaml](./resources/velero-with-restic/minio.yml).

     ```bash